OfficeDev/office-js-docs-pr/docs/reference/manifest/group.md

 ### OverriddenByRibbonApi

 Optional (boolean).
 Specifies whether the **Group** will be hidden on application and platform combinations that support an API that installs a custom contextual tab on the ribbon at runtime.
 The default value, if not present, is `false`.
 If used, **OverriddenByRibbonApi** must be the *first* child of **Group**.
 For more information, see [OverriddenByRibbonApi](overriddenbyribbonapi.md).
+This child element is not supported in Outlook Add-ins.

 ```xml
 <ExtensionPoint xsi:type="PrimaryCommandSurface">